TommasoBelluzzo/SystemicRisk/README.md

-## Contributing
+## Contributions

-If you want to start a discussion, just open an issue.
+If you want to start a discussion about the project, just open an issue.
-Contributions are welcome, fork and create pull requests as needed.
+Contributions are more than welcome, fork and create pull requests as needed.